schollz/oomph/README.md

 if you need a script to create quantized loops - checkout [amen](https://llllllll.co/t/amen).

+_note:_ depending on how your loop is created, its possible that it doesn't sound exactly in step with the rest of the sequences. to combat this there is a parameter at the bottom of the "LOOP" parameters called "latency" that lets you modulate how much the loop plays in front of or behind the beat.

 ### grid

 grid is simply an alternative interface for the main norns screen - it is totally optional.